Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 • SQLite: sqlite:///path/to/db.sqlite

-ServerDescriptionInstall command
+ServerTransportInstall command

-NotionCreate, edit, search documentsclaude mcp add --transport http notion https://mcp.notion.com/mcp
+NotionHTTPclaude mcp add --transport http notion https://mcp.notion.com/mcp

-SlackSend messages, fetch dataclaude mcp add --transport http slack https://mcp.slack.com/mcp
+SlackHTTPclaude mcp add --transport http slack https://mcp.slack.com/mcp

-2.3 Installing MCP servers
+2.3 Installing MCP Servers

-# Connect to GitHub
+# Connect GitHub

 claude mcp add --transport http github https://api.githubcopilot.com/mcp/

-# With authentication header
+# With an auth header

 claude mcp add --transport http secure-api https://api.example.com/mcp \